openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/interop_guidelines.md

     // Create new object on new runtime let newObjValue = newContext.object().toJSValue()

-    // Correct: Converting the new object's JSValue using the new runtime instance let newObj = newObjValue.asObject()
+    // Correct: Converting new object's JSValue using new runtime instance let newObj = newObjValue.asObject()

-    // Correct: Using non-deprecated interface when setting property (no explicit context passing) newObjValue.setProperty(newContext.string("a"), newContext.boolean(false).toJSValue())
+    // Correct: Using non-deprecated interface when setting property (without explicit context passing) newObjValue.setProperty(newContext.string("a"), newContext.boolean(false).toJSValue())

     // Correct: Using string key created by new runtime when getting object property